susheelvishwa/Backend-2024/Node 2024/Node-1  03 July 2024  Introduction to Node/Redme.md

 ># Client-Server Model

-## Key Points

-- **Structure**:
-  - Distributed application with two main components:
-    - **Servers**: Provide resources/services.
-    - **Clients**: Request resources/services.
-- **Communication**:
-  - Typically over a network, but can be on the same system.
-  - Clients and servers usually run on different hardware.
-- **Roles**:
-  - **Servers**:
-    - Run server programs.
-    - Share resources with clients.
-  - **Clients**:
-    - Request content or services from servers.
-    - Do not share their own resources.
-- **Interaction**:
-  - Clients start communication.
-  - Servers wait for and respond to requests.

-This document explains the client-server model using a restaurant analogy to make the concept more understandable.
+The client-server model using a restaurant analogy to make the concept more understandable.

 ## Overview